kstephens/typed_attr/README.md

 TypedAttr simplifies typed functional programming in Ruby.

 The creation of data types is critical to functional programming.
-Ruby does not enforce any typing of attributes or parameters.
+Ruby does not enforce any typing of object attributes or method parameters.

-We introduce a class macro "typed_attr".
+TypedAttr introduces a class macro "typed_attr".
 It constructs an #initialize method given a list of attributes and their expected types.

 Example: